bairul6154/github-tutorial/README.md

 ---
 ## Initial Setup
-If you haven't already, you need to create a github account before you do anything.
+If you haven't already, you need to create a [github](https://github.com) account before you do anything.
 (If you are a HSTAT student then you can HSTAT email as you username)

 ### Creating SSH key
 _SSH vs. HTTPS_
 * They both are the _url_ to your **remote** repo or also known as github.
 * However for HTTPS you have to enter your github username and password everytime you do a _push_.
 * On the other hand SSH is a one time password for one repo.
-So you don't have to type in you information every single time.
+So you don't have to type in your information every single time.
   * SSH is the most convient for us (students of HSTAT) because we will only be using cloud9 on our computers.
 So we will be the only one that will use this IDE so your directories will be safe.